werefin/LocknShop-Hackathon/README.md

 **Tools**: MSTest/xUnit, Visual Studio Test Explorer, Playwright for .NET, Azure DevOps Test Plans, Application Insights

 **Note**: this solution was developed under **time and resource constraints** during the Hackathon at CRIF Bologna.
-It represents a functional, demonstrable product while remaining prepared for cloud evolution.
+It represents a functional, demonstrable product while remaining prepared for cloud.